abuseofnotation/category-theory-illustrated/_chapters/01_set.md

 A function is a relationship between two sets that matches each element of one set, called the *source set* of the function, with exactly one element from another set, called the **target set** of the function.

-Some alternative way to call these two sets:  *domain* and *codomain*, *input* and *output*.
-In programming we might call them *argument* and *return value*.
-In logic - *premise* and *conclusion* (we will get there.)
+These two sets are also called the *domain* and *codomain* of the function, or its *input* and *output*.
+In programming, they go by the name of *argument type* and *return type*.
+In logic, they correspond to the *premise* and *conclusion* (we will get there.)
+We might also say, depending on the situation, that a given function *goes* from this set to that other one, *connects* this set to the other.
+Or that it *converts* a value from this set to one of the the other one.
+These different terms show the many different faces of functions.

-Here is a function, **f** which maps each ball from the set **R** to the ball with the opposite colour in another set **G** (in mathematics a function's name is often accompanied by the names of its source and target sets, like this: **f: R → G**)
+Here is a function, **f** which converts each ball from the set **R** to the ball with the opposite colour in another set **G** (in mathematics a function's name is often accompanied by the names of its source and target sets, like this: **f: R → G**)

 ![Opposite colors](function_one_one.svg)

 This is probably one of the simpler types of functions there exists.
 That is because it encodes a *one-to-one relationship* between the sets - *one* element from the source is connected to exactly *one* element from the target (and the other way around).

 But functions can also express relationships of the type *many-to-one*, where *many* elements from the source might be connected to *one* element from the target (but not the other way around).
 For example, a function can express a relationship in which several elements from the source set relate to the same element of the target set.

 ![Function from a bigger set to a smaller one](function_big_small.svg)